Illumina shares sparkle on demand for new gene tech

 Analysts on average were expecting around 50 installations, Cowen & Co analysts said.

 The company's stock was trading higher at $192.68 on Wednesday morning.
+(Reporting by Natalie Grover in Bengaluru)